revel/revel.github.io/manual/routing.md

 Using auto-routing as a catch-all (e.g. last route in the file) is useful for quickly hooking up actions to non-vanity URLs, especially in conjunction with the [reverse router](#reverse-routing).

+**It is recommended that auto-routing be used for rapid development work, then routes should be fully qualified to avoid exposing a method in a controller**

 <a name="StaticFiles"></a>